multiformats/cid/README.md

 To decode a CID, follow the following algorithm:

 1. If it's a string (ASCII/UTF-8):
   * If it is 46 characters long and starts with `Qm...`, it's a CIDv0.
-Decode it as base58btc and:
+Decode it as base58btc and continue to step 2.
-    * The CID's multihash is the decoded CID.
-    * The CID's multicodec is DagProtobuf.
-    * The CID's version is 0.
-  * Otherwise, decode it according to the multibase spec.
+  * Otherwise, decode it according to the multibase spec and:
+    * If the first decoded byte is 0x12, return an error.
+CIDv0 CIDs may not be multibase encoded and there will be no CIDv18 (0x12 = 18) to prevent ambiguity with decoded CIDv0s.
+    * Otherwise, you now have a binary CID.
+Continue to step 2.
 2. Given a (binary) CID (`cid`):
    * If it's 34 bytes long with the leading bytes `[0x12, 0x20, ...]`, it's a CIDv0.
      * The CID's multihash is `cid`.